-As of March 2012, the USDA has certified over 670 biobased products from more than 200 companies.
+As of March 2012, the USDA BioPreferred Program has certified over 670 biobased products from more than 200 companies.
 USDA Secretary Tom Vilsack pointed out that these USDA-certified biobased products are available to consumers and are now appearing on the shelves of supermarkets and other businesses across the country.

 Creating new markets for the nation’s agricultural products through biobased manufacturing is one of the many steps President Obama’s Administration has taken over the past three years to strengthen the rural economy.
 Since August 2011, the White House Rural Council has supported a broad spectrum of rural initiatives including a Presidential Memorandum to create jobs in rural America through biobased and sustainable product procurement, a $350 million commitment in SBA funding to rural small businesses over the next 5 years, launching a series of conferences to connect investors with rural start-ups, creating capital marketing teams to pitch federal funding opportunities to private investors interested in making rural and making job search information available at 2,800 local USDA offices nationwide.

-The USDA will establish a minimum biobased content for each intermediate ingredient or feedstock category based on an evaluation of the available biobased content data.
+The Program will establish a minimum biobased content for each intermediate ingredient or feedstock category based on an evaluation of the available biobased content data.
 The biobased content will be determined via ASTM D6866 testing.

 The new regulation also allows for the designation of complex assembly products, which are multi-component assembled products with one or more component being made with biobased material.
 These provisions are necessary because such finished products cannot be tested for biobased content using the procedures spelled out in the existing guidelines.

-The USDA is proposing that the biobased content of complex assemblies be calculated using an equation that yields a weighted average and is based on the summation of the biobased content of each individual component that contains, or could contain, biobased material divided by the total weight of all those components.
+The USDA BioPreferred Program is proposing that the biobased content of complex assemblies be calculated using an equation that yields a weighted average and is based on the summation of the biobased content of each individual component that contains, or could contain, biobased material divided by the total weight of all those components.

-The USDA is also proposing to revise some of the definitions and terminology used in the existing guidelines.
+The USDA BioPreferred Program is also proposing to revise some of the definitions and terminology used in the existing guidelines.
 Mr. Vilsack said these actions will incorporate statutory changes to the 2008 Farm Bill and will make improvements to the existing guidelines based on ten years of operating experience.

 An example of the proposed change is the replacement of the term “designated item” with “designated product category” when referring to a generic grouping of biobased products eligible for the procurement preference.